romac/TypelevelTalk/slides.md

 % Romain Ruetschi, EPFL LARA
 % June 14th, 2019

-# Who am I?
+# About me

+- Romain Ruetschi (just call me Romac)
+- MSc in Computer Science from EPFL
+- Been working for ~ 2 years as an engineer at LARA
+- Currently the second most active contributor to Stainless
+- Not an expert!

 # What is Stainless?

-Stainless is a verification framework for higher-order programs written in a (now fairly substantive) subset of Scala.
+Stainless is a verification framework for higher-order programs written in a (now fairly substantive) subset of Scala:

-We currently support the following features:
+- Traits, abstract classes, case classes, implicit classes, methods
+- Higher-order functions, lambdas
+- Any, Nothing, co-/contra-variant type parameters
+- Single inheritance
+- Anonymous and local classes, inner functions
+- Type members, type aliases
+- GADTs
+- `PartialFunction`s
+- Set, Bag, List, Map, Array, Byte, Short, Int, Long, BigInt
+- Local state, `while`, traits/classes with `var`s, and more...

+---

+Some Dotty-specific features:

+- Interesection and union types
+- Dependent function types
+- Extension methods
-- TODO
+- Opaque types

 # What Stainless verifies